 Life Lesson: Optimism

 In ninth grade intramural soccer, Brother Dominic choose me to be a captain to pick sides.
 (A treat for someone who was often chosen last).
 I promptly picked the next two least likely players to be chosen for my team.

 Life Lesson: Consideration and Empathy

-Tenth grade, Brother Montgomery inspired me with the importance of communication, treating perception as being reality, a love of drama and involvement in theater.
+In tenth grade, Brother Montgomery inspired me with the importance of communication, treating perception as being a reality, a love of drama, and involvement in theater.

 Life Lesson: Develop Communication Skills and Pursue Psychology Studies

-Twelfth grade, middle distance track Coach Gibbons, signed me up to anchor the sprint medley after I told him I wasn’t feeling up to it.
-Apparently as Captain there was an obligation to the team.
+In twelfth grade, middle distance track Coach Gibbons, signed me up to anchor the sprint medley after I told him I wasn’t feeling up to it.
+Apparently, as Captain, there was an obligation to the team.
 What followed was my most memorable race.